terraform-yc-modules/terraform-yc-function/README.md

 ## Features

-- Create Cloud Function with scaling policy and different trigger types
+- Create Cloud Function with lockbox secret, scaling policy and a trigger type

 ## Cloud Function Definition
+First, you need to define list of parameters for the Cloud Function:
+- zip_filename
+- user_hash
+- runtime
+- entrypoint
+- memory
+- execution_timeout
+- tags

+Notes:
+- you can use existing `service_account_id` or create new SA with bindings
+- you can use existing `log_group_id` or create new loggging group
+- lockbox secret is used by default for the function
+- you should use environment variables or tfvars-files to redefine `lockbox_secret_key` and `lockbox_secret_value`

 ```
 resource "yandex_function" "yc_function" {